-If money is no obstacle in your pursuit of the best in mobile digital audio, there is no finer player than Astell&Kern’s brand-new KANN Cube.
+If money is no obstacle in your pursuit of the best in mobile digital audio, there is no finer player than Astell&Kern’s KANN Cube.
 And if you buy one, it would be a shame if you used it only while out and about.
-With a five-pin mini XLR audio output, dual-mono ESS Sabre ES9038PRO DACs, and the ability to stream music from any DLNA media server, this player can also operate as the beating heart of any Hi-Fi system it’s incorporated with.
+With a five-pin mini XLR audio output, dual-mono ESS Sabre ES9038PRO DACs, and the ability to stream music from any DLNA media server, this player can also operate as the beating heart of any Hi-Fi system it’s incorporated into.

 Best budget-priced high-res digital audio player

 You can pay a whole lot more for a high-resolution digital audio player, but this model from Activo delivers almost everything you’ll get in a considerably more expensive model for just $299, including MQA and aptX HD support.

 The following table will give you a side-by-side comparison of the players, along with a mainstream media player—Apple’s iPod touch—as a reference point.